 Welcome to the graphic design, prepress & print dictionary.
-Stan Schwartz supplied most of the printing and finishing terms of this online glossary.
-I added the publishing and computer related terminology.
+Stan Schwartz supplied many of the printing and finishing terms of this online glossary.
+I added the publishing and computer-related terminology.
 Click a letter to go to that page.

 Other reference pages